brown-band/website/pages/scripts/1997-1998/fall/columbia.md

 Comparisons are odious, ‘tis true,\
 But after seeing that last band in blue\
 Suspect do I that you will think this way:\
-"Zounds!
-Odious new meaning found today."
+“Zounds!
+Odious new meaning found today.”

 And so our mission stands now to compare\
 The Rotten Apple with out own towne fair.